 Leaving the supple and meaty part of the leaf for further processing.
 The leafs are sorted uniformly by size and color, and dried again.

 The tea leaf in this condition is knows as Tencha.

 In the last part of this phase, a tea master will taste a sample from each plantation from each field and using this information, he will make blends in order to produce the correct traditional flavour profile.

-NOTE: We can send you some high quality Matcha Tea straight to your front door with R50 OFF and free shipping.
+NOTE: We can send you some high quality Matcha Tea straight to your front door with free shipping.
 Click here to claim this offer.

 Step 04.
 Matcha Leaf is Grinded with a Stone Mill

 After delivering of the Tencha to the Matcha factory, the Tencha is then finely stone ground and micron sized in a temperature and humidity controlled environment.

 This is a time consuming process as 40 grams of Matcha takes an entire hour to process.